PaulaScharf/tof-takeovers/data-collection/README.md

 ## Visualizing the recorded data and prediction in the Processing IDE

-Use the script `visualize_recordings.pde` to visualise a recorded csv file.
+Use the script `visualize_recordings.pde` to visualize a recorded csv file.
 The script shows all 20 recorded frames at once.
 The newest frame will be on the bottom right and the oldest on the top left.